riprip-dev/wareware-pocket-guide/tutorial-en.md

 Hi and thanks for testing riprip's ‘wareware’ engine!

-The engine is still in early alpha development, so it's not super stable.
+The engine is still in early development.
 Save often if you are working on something important!
-A lot of things are not finished yet or a bit janky from the UI, don't be surprised 🫠 But we are still happy if you have feedback for us!
+A lot of things are not finished yet, don't be surprised 🫠 But we are still happy if you have feedback for us!

 ![image.png](tutorial/image.png)